cli3267/personal-website/README.md

 Backend - &will do either express or nextjs

-*Need to fix styling for full size page
-*Need to fix location of Footer
+*need to fix home to become react-bootstrap
-*Need to add experience, maybe use a horizontal/vertical timeline *Fix image sizing
-*Use React-Bootstrap